Outing, Minnesota

 Outing is an unincorporated community in Crooked Lake Township, Cass County, Minnesota, United States, near Emily.
-It is situated between North Roosevelt Lake, South Roosevelt Lake, and Lawrence Lake.
+It is between North Roosevelt Lake, South Roosevelt Lake, and Lawrence Lake.

-The community is located between Crosby and Remer near the junction of State Highway 6 (MN 6) and Cass County Road 58.
+The community is between Crosby and Remer, near the junction of State Highway 6 (MN 6) and Cass County Road 58.

 The Land O'Lakes State Forest and the Clint Converse campground on Washburn Lake are both nearby.

 It is part of the Brainerd Micropolitan Statistical Area.

-Local volunteers Sarah Fairbanks and Jamie Prax upgraded the storm sirens for the community of Outing in November 2007.
+Local volunteers upgraded Outing's storm sirens in November 2007.